Find flights

 • Where does the fastest flight to Buenos Aires depart from?

-For those looking to save time traveling to Buenos Aires, Toronto offers the quickest one-way flight (14 hours 11 minutes).
+For those looking to save time traveling to Buenos Aires, Montreal offers the quickest one-way flight (13 hours 55 minutes).

 • Does Buenos Aires Ministro Pistarini Airport have rental cars?